CircuitData/CircuitData-Language/README.md

 This section is for all items that are not are not part of the CircuitData language yet.

 ## Contributing to the project
 We really appreciate all involvement.
-If you feel that there are additions needed to the language, please start out by raising the issue in the [CircuitData Forum](https://www.circuitdata.org/).
+If you feel that there are additions or changes needed to the language, please start out by raising the issue in the [CircuitData Forum](https://www.circuitdata.org/).
 Then clone this repo and branch out before you make your changes.
 Please use a branch name that explains what you want to add.
 When you are done and have tested it, make a Pull Request in this GitHub project.
 It is the board of CircuitData that decided when code is to merged with the master and thus become part of the language.

 ## Elements and tags
 ====================